RobertoFalconi/MinimalAPIsTemplate/README.md

 - JWS ("alg": "RS512") signed with RSA SHA-512 using a X509 Certificate asymmetric key
 - JWE ("enc": "A256CBC-HS512", "alg": "dir") encrypted with AES256 using a symmetric key and signed with HMAC SHA-512 using a symmetric key
 - JWE ("enc": "A256CBC-HS512", "alg": "dir") encrypted with AES256 using a symmetric key and signed with RSA SHA-512 using a X509 Certificate asymmetric key
+- JOSE ("enc": "A256CBC-HS512", "alg": "RSA-OAEP") encrypted with RSA-OAEP using a X509 Certificate asymmetric key and signed with RSA-SSA-PSS-SHA512 using another X509 Certificate asymmetric key
 - Test API for Login, Authentication and Authorization with one of the generated Bearer token

 # How to use